 According to the press release from the Cotchett, Pitre & McCarthy law firm, the appeals court found Caltrans did not provide enough information on potential impacts on old growth redwood trees in the grove and did not provide mitigation measures to reduce those impacts.

 The Richardson Grove Improvement Project would widen one and one-tenth miles of highway to allow standard-sized shipping trucks to travel through the grove, according to the Caltrans website.
 Four local residents and three environmental groups - the Environmental Protection Information Center, the Center for Biological Diversity and Californians for Alternatives to Toxics - filed the lawsuit against Caltrans in 2010, claiming that Caltrans' environmental impact report failed to include cumulative environmental impacts and where they would occur.
-The plaintiffs argued that the project would impact about 74 old growth redwood trees; Caltrans' website says that the project would not remove any old growth redwoods.

 “This is a victory for Richardson Grove's ancient trees and for the generations of travelers, hikers and campers who have enjoyed their magnificence,” said Center for Biological Diversity attorney Kevin Bundy.
 “Caltrans owes the public a full and honest account of how its highway-widening plans could damage this irreplaceable state park.”